 - Roll it out.
-You can pat dough by hand to shape it and prepare it for toppings, but I always get the best results when I use a rolling pin.
+You can pat dough by hand to shape it and prepare it for toppings, but I always get the best results when using a rolling pin.
 The dough cooks more evenly this way.

-- Don’t overcrowd that dough; give it a chance to shine by leaving at least a 1 1/2 inch edge uncovered with toppings around the rim of the dough.
+- Don’t overcrowd that dough; give it a chance to shine by leaving at least a 1 1/2 inch edge uncovered with toppings around the dough’s rim.

 - Crank up the heat!
 Right at the end – the last 2-3 minutes or so, I like to switch from BAKE to BROIL and then watch the magic happen as the toppings get a little bit crispier, and the crust of the pizza turns from a light yellow to a deep golden brown.